mmbelkiman/tiny_tic_tac_toe_mobile/README.md

 />
 ```

-## About Tic-tac-toe game
-Tic-tac-toe,also known as noughts and crosses or Xs and Os,
-is a classic two-player game that is easy to learn and can be played anywhere
-with just a piece of paper and a pen.
-The game's simplicity makes it a popular
-choice for children and adults alike.

-The goal of Tic-tac-toe is to be the first player to form a line of three of
-your marks (either "X" or "O") horizontally, vertically, or diagonally on the game board.

 ## Getting Started

 ### Prerequisites
 Before you begin, ensure you have met the react native requirements:
 [Setting up the development environment](https://reactnative.dev/docs/environment-setup)